open-feature/docs.openfeature.dev/blog/06-02-2023-catering-to-the-client-side.md

 });
 ```

 Note that `getBooleanValue` is async - it returns a promise.
 That's pretty much unavoidable.
-This dynamic flavor of the evaluation API epts a different evaluation context every time it's called, and that means it can't be synchronous, because some feature flagging implementations will need to use asynchronous mechanisms such as networks calls in order to perform a flag evaluation with that new context.
+This dynamic flavor of the evaluation API expects a different evaluation context every time it's called, and that means it can't be synchronous, because some feature flagging implementations will need to use asynchronous mechanisms such as networks calls in order to perform a flag evaluation with that new context.

 However in the earlier client-side example we are in the static context paradigm which means that the evaluation context has been provided ahead of time, so we can pretty safely assume that the flagging decision can be made synchronously by pulling from a local cache.